stech-apps/concierge-agent/README.md

 ## Development

-1. Clone the project
+1. Clone the projec
+2. Make sure to switch to "v4.0.0" branch which is the current release branch and the most stable.
-2. Run the following command to install all dependencies
+3. Run the following command to install all dependencies

 ```
 npm install